The Wood Where Stories Sing - Book of the Week!

 Write a Review

-15-year-old Enola Holmes is on her own now, working as a scientific perditorian (a finder of persons and things) in Victorian London in her own secret office.
-Enola puts her skills to the test once again when three sudden disappearances shake her world.
+Fifteen-year-old Enola Holmes is on her own now, working as a scientific perditorian, a finder of persons and things, from her own secret office in Victorian London.
+When the city experiences sudden disappearances, she puts her skills to the test once again.

 Enola Holmes: The Graphic Novels: The Case of the Black Barouche, The Case of the Elegant Escapade, and The Case of the Mark of the Mongoose Reviews | Toppsta